chatr/chatra/README.md

 Chatra('init', config)
 ```

-:triangular_flag_on_post: You can customize the chat and button appearance, localization and lots of other settings by passing `setup` to the initialization config.
-Please check the [Javascript API](https://chatra.com/help/api/?utm_source=npm&utm_medium=readme&utm_campaign=npm#api-reference) for details.
+:triangular_flag_on_post: You can customize the chat and button appearance, localization, and lots of other settings by passing `setup` to the initialization config.
+Please check the [Javascript API documentation](https://chatra.com/help/api/?utm_source=npm&utm_medium=readme&utm_campaign=npm#api-reference) for details.

 _index.js_
 ```js